 Good Sleep Habits

 Convinced that sleep is important?
 Here are a few things you can do to help you actually make good on that commitment, as laid out by the CDC.

-- Go to bed at the same time each In fact, the Canadian Broadcasting Corporation (CBC) reports that it’s particularly important to wake up at the same time every day.
+- Go to bed at the same time each night.
+In fact, the Canadian Broadcasting Corporation (CBC) reports that it’s particularly important to wake up at the same time every day.
 Otherwise, you might wind up “accidentally jet lagging” yourself!
 Try to sleep for the same block of hours every night, no matter whether it’s a weekday or a weekend.

 - Make sure your bedroom is quiet and dark, and plug in your smartphone in the kitchen or somewhere it won’t distract you.
 Even better?
 Ask a parent to hold on to your smartphone to keep you honest.

 - Pay attention to how much caffeine you’ve had during the day, and avoid eating a ton of food right before bed.

 - Be sure you’ve had enough exercise—although hockey will definitely take care of that!